2care2teach4kids

 • Teacher Buddies: Peers can help support each other, advocacy groups and online forum can be helpful.

 • Encouragement: Keep trying!
-Teachers will develop skills the more they work at it.
+You will develop skills the more you work at it.

-• Be Prepared: Teachers will feel confident the more prepared they are with proper materials, lesson plans, and safety protocols.
+• Be Prepared: You will feel confident the more prepared they are with proper materials, lesson plans, and safety protocols.

 Infographic with ideas for getting started: Start Small, Share Interests, Connect with Others, Keep Trying, and Be Prepared.